ShrRa/interpython-1day-testing/_episodes/21-automatically-testing-software.md

 > option, however [pytest has many distinct advantages](https://realpython.com/pytest-python-testing/#what-makes-pytest-so-useful),
 > particularly for learning, including:
 >
-> - unittest requires additional knowledge of object-oriented frameworks (covered later in the course)
+> - unittest requires additional knowledge of object-oriented paradigm
 > to write unit tests, whereas in pytest these are written in simpler functions so is easier to learn
 > - Being written using simpler functions, pytest's scripts are more concise and contain less boilerplate, and thus are
 > easier to read